 Since we're moving "Empty Glass" from Townshend's solo album to this imagined Who album, I decided to take the album title as well.
 For a cover, I tried monkeying around with band photos from the time period, but the results were unsatisfactory.
 Searching around the web I came across this melted beer mug and thought it was kind of appropriate.

-NOTE: Since posting this, I've learned that an expanded version of Face Dances will be released to coincide with the 40th anniversary, and that it includes a version of "Dance It Away" with Daltrey on vocals.
-Once available, that should be the version to use here.
+NOTE: Since posting this, I've learned that an expanded version of Face Dances will be released to coincide with the album's 40th anniversary and that it includes a version of "Dance It Away" with Daltrey on vocals.
+Once available, that should be the version used here.